PSYC 100

 Pre- or corequisite(s): None.

-This methods course focuses on the purpose, scope, and mechanics of psychological testing and assessment.
-Topics include theoretical issues in assessment, methodology of administering tests, relevant measurement and statistics, assessment for specific populations, and an overview of currently used assessment instruments.
+Examines the purpose, scope, and mechanics of psychological testing and assessment.
+Topics include theoretical issues in assessment, methodology of administering tests, relevant measurement and statistics, issues related to the application of assessment for specific populations, and an overview of currently used assessment instruments.

 PSYC 309